Roadmap To WiFi 7 | What is WiFi 7 and What Are Its Key Features?

 1G is the beginning, and we should understand it is the beginning of something new and big!

 For example, data inventory control in warehouses and manufacturing plants using handheld barcode scanners.
 Doesn’t that sound cool?
+Explore more on achieving endless connectivity in every situation.
+Read our TR-398 Wi-Fi testing plan and learn its significance in wireless testing.

 The Next Step: Second Generation